 Yes.
 Addiction is always taxing on the mind, with many substances also interrupting and altering the brain chemistry of the user.
-Addiction is strongly linked to mental health issues such as depression and anxiety and the disruption to a person’s routine and social connections is likely in itself to lead to further mental health complications.
+Addiction is strongly linked to mental health issues such as depression and anxiety.
+The disruption to a person’s routine and social connections is likely to lead to further mental health complications.
 The best way to prevent these issues is to seek Vicodin addiction treatment as soon as possible.

-The symptoms of Vicodin abuse and addiction also include depression, agitation, anxiety and impairment to your memory and ability to reason.
+Some of Vicodin abuse and addiction symptoms include depression, agitation, anxiety, and impairment to your memory and ability to reason.